IABTechLab/uid2-client-java/README.md

 1. Store this identity as a JSON string in the user's session, using the `identity.getJsonString()` function.
 2. To use the user's UID2 token, use the `identity.getAdvertisingToken()` function.
 3. When the user accesses another page, or on a timer, determine whether a refresh is needed:
-   1. Retrieve the identity JSON string from the user's session, then call: **(gwh/JN_04 can we say what this code is doing?)**
+   1. Retrieve the identity JSON string from the user's session, and then call the following function that takes the identity information as input and generates an `IdentityTokens` object:

       `IdentityTokens identity = IdentityTokens.fromJsonString(identityJsonString);`
    2. Determine if the identity can be refreshed (that is, the refresh token hasn't expired):